tritemio/jupyter_notebook_beginner_guide/docs/index.rst

 Jupyter/IPython Notebook Quick Start Guide
 ==========================================

-This document aims to be a brief step-by-step guide on installing and running Jupyter (IPython) notebooks for new users who have no familiarity with python.
+This document is a brief step-by-step tutorial on installing and running Jupyter (IPython) notebooks for new users who have no familiarity with python.

 Briefly, if someone gave you a notebook to run and you don't know what